Luminous171/Project_3/README.md

 ## 4. Benefits of doing loan syndication on the Blockchain <a name="blockchain"></a>

-For the underwriter/ lead arranger, we beleive there may be significant cost savings to the administration of the syndication process.
+For the underwriter/ lead arranger, we believe there may be significant cost savings to the administration of the bidding and syndication process.
 For the participant banks, more transpancy and liquidity for the class of fungible tokens minted in the process may enable more widespread trading of loan assets.
 In a competitive market the borrower should ultimately be able to achieve lower rates and fees.

 ## 5. Limitations and What can be Improved <a name="Conclusion"></a>